cindywongdev/capstone-frontend/README.md

 - AAU, I can see a list of available foods from all restaurants.
 - AAU, I can see a specific food from a specific restaurant.
 - AAU, I can request food from the providing restaurant.
+- AAU, I can see if my request was approved or denied.

 #### Wireframes
 ##### Mobile